bitbi-core/bitbi.org.website/content/governance/association.md

 bg-color = "white"
 +++

-This organization plays an important role in bootstrapping RGB adoption and development of the RGB ecosystem.
+This organization plays an important role in bootstrapping BTB adoption and development of the BTB ecosystem.
 It runs as a Swiss non-profit association under article 40 of Swiss Civil Codex and governed by its members and member-elected persons.
 For the details of organization governance please refer to the [official website](LNP/BP).